parsaivi/Statistics-and-Probability/README.md

 - Comprehensive visualization of results
 - Statistical validation of theoretical concepts

-## Usage
-1. Clone the repository
-2. Open the .Rmd files in RStudio
-3. Run the cells sequentially to reproduce the analyses
-4. Modify parameters as needed for different scenarios

 ## Future Development
 Potential areas for expansion include:
 - Additional probability scenarios